 Veggies

-Now that fall is upon us, your horse might enjoy nibbling on beets, turnip or parsnip (which just looks like a white carrot anyway), plus snow peas and various squashes.
-Most horses love pumpkin, which is certainly plentiful this time of year!
+Now that fall is approaching, your horse might enjoy nibbling on beets, turnip or parsnip (which just looks like a white carrot anyway), plus snow peas and various squashes.
+Most horses love pumpkin, which is certainly plentiful in the fall!

 Unsafe and/or toxic vegetables: potatoes, onions, peppers, eggplant and rhubarb.